 When a narrative is offered explaining this — it could be ‘you’re an isolated soul in the world and nothing means anything, but some idiots think they’re happy anyway…you could show them’ or it could be ‘the group you belong to is being maligned and attacked on all sides and no-one wants to see it…you could show them’ — the possibility arises to pour all that energy into a counter-attack.
 There is plenty of truth in the narratives: the sense of isolation and meaninglessness built into a consumer culture is very real, and there is no shortage of reasons to be extremely angry about atrocities committed around the world; systematic oppression is rife and brutal.
 But these are not reasons ‘why’, because many people are aware of them and take the opposite tack of trying to make positive change.

 The why lies in specific, probably ultimately unpredictable intersections of all these conditions in the heads and life experiences of certain individuals, spawning abhorrent forms of behaviour — mass executions of kids at school, or at concerts — which take on a life of their own.
 For those who are susceptible, it’s a heroic script, with fame/heaven a certainty at the end.
 It’s a form of social contagion, a nightmarish meme.

 The problem needs to be worked on from all angles, including listening to boys, from a very young age, and paying real, hard attention to those who find it difficult to express themselves and connect.
 But first of all, for the love of God or whatever we might believe in, take the guns away.

 All clinical material on this site is peer reviewed by one or more clinical psychologists or other qualified mental health professionals.
-This specific article was last reviewed or updated by Dr Greg Mulhauser, Managing Editor on August 22, 2016.
+This specific article was last reviewed or updated by Dr Greg Mulhauser, Managing Editor on February 18, 2018.